| Ladli

 organisation whose donors include Unicef, Finland and the Government

 of India.
-Ladli is currently attended by about seventy five girls and fifty
+Ladli is currently attended by about seventy five girls, fifty